If you’re clear you’d like to chat about working together, simply click here. Otherwise, read on!

 Who am I?

 - I am an ordained Unitarian Universalist minister.
 My ordination was in April 2015 at All Souls Church Unitarian in Washington, DC.
-I also worked at All Souls as the Pastoral Care Coordinator during my time at Wesley Theological Seminary, also in DC.
+I worked at All Souls as the Pastoral Care Coordinator during my time at Wesley Theological Seminary, also in DC.

 - One-to-one and small-group ministry really makes my heart sing, and that’s why I started this website to hold and shape my ministry.
 It allows me to offer one-to-one support, classes, retreats, and writing to help people develop and deepen their spiritual lives in a way that also nurtures me.